elastisys/compliantkubernetes/docs/user-guide/backup.md

     Make sure you research regulations applicable to your organization to determine if the default backup retention time is suitable for your organization.

-Compliant Kubernetes (CK8S) includes backup functionality through Velero, a backup tool for Kubernetes Resources and Persistent Volumes.
+Welkin includes backup functionality through Velero, a backup tool for Kubernetes Resources and Persistent Volumes.
 For backup of container images, Harbor is used instead.

 ## What is Velero?